spotinst/help/src/docs/elastigroup/tools-integrations/elastic-beanstalk/in-asg.md

 ## Infrastructure Configuration Changes

 Infrastructure configuration changes are changes made in the Beanstalk environment settings that require new EC2 instances to be provisioned.
 This includes changes to the launch configuration such as key pair settings and changes to VPC.
 In these cases, it is crucial to put the Elastigroup in `Maintenance Mode` before changing your Elastic Beanstalk configuration.
-In a rolling update, a blue-green deployment is launched and all the group’s instances are gracefully replaced to apply changes.
+In a rolling update, a blue-green deployment is launched and all the group's instances are gracefully replaced to apply changes.

 ## Maintenance Mode